4bitweb/whmcs-iyzipay-tokenized/README.md

 - PHP >= 5.3.7
 - Composer if you'd like to clone this repo

+Tested on WHMCS 7.0 and PHP 7.0, too.

 For the latest WHMCS minimum system requirements, please refer to http://docs.whmcs.com/System_Requirements